The ghost length and duality on the chain and cochain type levels: Appendix: A variant of Koszul duality for DG algebras

 where $\mu_A$ and $\Delta_C$ are the multiplication of $A$ and the comultiplication of $C$, respectively.
-Let $M$ be a right DG module over $A$.
+Let $M$ be a DG right $A$-module.
 Then we defined the {\it twisted tensor product} $M\otimes_\tau C$ to be the comodule $M\otimes C$ over $C$ endowed with the differential